robcog-iai/UROSBridge/README.md

 Most standard ros msgs are supported (`std_msgs`, `sensor_msgs`, `geometry_msgs`, `std_srvs` etc.).
 If you are going to add new message / service types, please make a pull request.
 To add new message / service classes, please refer to `Source/UROSBridge/Public` directory (see [here](Source/UROSBridge/Public/)).

+You can generate the needed .h files for messages and services with one of [these python scripts](https://github.com/Funnyach/MsgGeneration).
+Check the readme for information on limitations.

 ## Usage

 * [Tutorials](Documentation/Examples.md) on how to subscribe to topic, publish to topic, call external services and advertise to service calls.